25 Sad Songs That Will Make You Cry

 This mournful ballad, like many of the songs on Amy Winehouse's breakthrough album, charts the troubled singer's life, circa 2006.
 This one is about the rocky relationship with her on-again-off-again boyfriend, who had left Winehouse for an ex whose drug-and-boozed-out lifestyle ultimately had a destructive effect on both him and the tragic singer.

-Norm on 'Cheers' was an affable guy, quick with a joke and probably not a bad person to be sitting next to as you drown out your sorrows.
-But that's no life to live, as Paul Westerberg relates the sad, lonely existence of 'Here Comes a Regular''s barfly, most likely an alcoholic.
+Norm on Cheers was an affable guy, quick with a joke and probably not a bad person to be sitting next to as you drown out your sorrows.
+But that's no life to live, as Paul Westerberg relates the sad, lonely existence of the barfly in "Here Comes a Regular."
 "Everybody wants to be special here / They call your name out loud and clear," he sings over spare acoustic guitar a million miles away from the Replacements' usual slash-and-burn.
 But the truth is far more depressing: At the end of the song, he heads home alone, and will start it all over again tomorrow.